18

 How did Cillian Murphy become a major actor?

 Published on 3 October 2025.
-Updated on 4 December 2025.
+Updated on 18 March 2026.

-An oscar for the protagonist of Oppenheimer
+An oscar for the Oppenheimer actor

 At 49, Cillian Murphy is the man of the hour in cinema.
-With a hypnotic aura and piercing gaze, his stunning range has made him a must-watch actor, though he long remained outside leading roles.
+With a hypnotic aura and piercing gaze, his stunning range has made him a must-watch actor, though he has long remained outside leading roles.

 Last year, he reached a milestone by winning the Academy Award for Best Actor for his riveting performance in Christopher Nolan’s Oppenheimer at the 96th Oscars held on March 10 2024.
 A complex and ambiguous role that captivated audiences and critics alike, he portrayed Robert Oppenheimer, the father of the atomic bomb.